Gourmetrestaurant Berlins Krone

 What should I order at Gourmetrestaurant Berlins Krone?

 The kitchen operates at Michelin Star level under chef Franz Berlin, so trust the tasting menu rather than picking individual dishes.
-Modern French menus at this tier are structured to build across courses, and attempting to order selectively will likely undercut the experience.
+Modern French menus at this tier are structured to build across courses, attempting to order selectively will likely undercut the experience.
 At €€€€ pricing, the tasting menu is the format the restaurant is designed around.

 Can Gourmetrestaurant Berlins Krone accommodate groups?

 Berlins Krone is a small-village Michelin restaurant in Bad Teinach-Zavelstein, which means seating capacity is limited by design.
-Large groups are structurally difficult here — this is a venue that suits couples or small parties of three to four.
+Large groups are structurally difficult here; this is a venue that suits couples or small parties of three to four.
 If you are planning a group celebration, contact the restaurant well in advance; do not assume a table for six or more is available.

 Is Gourmetrestaurant Berlins Krone good for a special occasion?